microprediction/timemachines/README.md

 ## Install on python virtual environment
-See the reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1)) if you are not familiar.
+See the reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1) if you are not familiar.
+For instance:

+    mkdir virtual-envs
+    cd virtual-envs
+    python -m venv myenv
+    source myenv/bin/activate

+Then:

     pip install --upgrade pip
     pip install --upgrade numpy